zincbase/zincdb/docs/Getting started.md

 await db.put(["a", "b", "c"], 54);
 ```

 Only nodes without children (also called "leaf" nodes) can be assigned values.
-A path can be used as a leaf node as long as it has never been used as a prefix to another path, and doesn't extend an existing path already used as a leaf node.
+A path can be used to address a leaf node as long as it has never been used as a prefix to another path, and doesn't extend an existing path already used as for leaf node.
 For example:

 Attempting to assign any value to the path `["a", "b"]` would now fail: